betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

 sustainability.
 <br>

-To summarize, the community of high-performance computing
+To summarize, the HPC community

 * responds to academic pressure by publishing an increasing number of scientific papers (often containing novel algorithms and parallelization